- Pause points

-- See what the class remembers about King Midas from the first story.
+- Try asking what the class remembers about King Midas from the first story.
 What adjectives might they use to describe him?
 What did he do wrong in the first story (he didn’t think before he spoke)?
 Has he learnt his lesson?

 1 min 19 sec: ‘I am a finer musician even than golden Apollo when he plucks his golden lyre.'

 - What have we learnt about Pan so far?
 (He is wild and boastful.)

 - How is Midas affected by Pan’s music?
 (He is ‘enchanted and entranced’ by it.)

 - What do you think will happen next?

 2 min 18 sec: … from either side of the mountain two huge, grey, stone ears unfolded.

 - Which two instruments do Apollo and Pan play?
 (The lyre, pan-pipes.)
 Whose music do you think Midas is likely to prefer and why?